 In 2013, roughly 15 million Americans used proton pump inhibitors to control symptoms associated with GERD and other problems caused by the excess production of stomach acid.
 However, it has been estimated that between 25% and 70% of these prescriptions have no appropriate indication.

-Studies have suggested that the long-tem use of proto pump inhibitor may increase a patient’s risk for serious health problems, including low magnesium levels, B12 deficiency, C. diff infections, dementia, and heart attacks.
+Studies have suggested that the long-term use of proton pump inhibitor may increase a patient’s risk for serious health problems, including low magnesium levels, B12 deficiency, C. diff infections, dementia, and heart attacks.
 Most recently, research has linked extended proton pump inhibitor use to the development of life-threatening renal complications, including acute interstitial nephritis, chronic kidney disease, acute kidney injury and kidney failure.

 RXInjurHelp.com notes that a number of proton pump inhibitor lawsuits have been filed over the past year by patients who allegedly experienced serious renal problems after using drugs like Nexium, Prilosec and PrevAcid.
 In addition to citing recent studies linking the medications to kidney failure and related complications, the complaints claim that the drugs’ manufacturers have received numerous reports of kidney injuries in patients who have used proton pump inhibitors.
 Yet the companies have not taken any steps to provide patients or doctors with adequate warnings about these risks.